-With Jerry’s ambition to move onto bigger crimes and higher paydays and Howard’s persistent conscience urging him to quit the business, Jerry decides to carry out one last crime: kidnap a millionaire’s son for a large sum of ransom money.
-Like in many noirs, the job goes terribly wrong when Jerry decides to kill the millionaire’s son by bashing him in with a rock and dumping his body in the lake against Howard ‘s best efforts.
+With Jerry’s ambition to move on to bigger crimes with bigger paydays and Howard’s persistent conscience urging him to quit the business, Jerry decides to carry out one last crime: kidnap a millionaire’s son for a large sum of ransom money.
+Like in many noirs, the job goes terribly wrong when Jerry decides to kill the millionaire’s son by bashing him in with a rock and dumping his body in the lake against Howard’s best efforts.

-The day following the murder, Jerry plans a double date to the town over for him and Howard as an alibi to use when they mail the ransom letter.
-Howard is despondent with his bottled up conscience only growing as he spends a night with another woman, lying to her about his marital status to stay in character.
+The day following the murder, Jerry plans a double date for him and Howard as an alibi to use when they mail the ransom letter.
+Howard is despondent with his bottled-up conscience only growing as he spends a night with another woman, lying to her about his marital status to stay in character.
 Despite Jerry’s instructions to relax, Howard stays tense and turns to the bottle for some fleeting comfort.
 When Howard returns home from his and Jerry’s double date and sees the newspaper headlines announcing the discovery of their victim’s car, he breaks down and confesses to his date from the previous night.

 I’m an accomplice to murder!….and I’m also married.